cheymans/Techpaper/README.md

 Techpaper
 =========

-Collaborative space for Konrad, Reiko, Catherine and others to write the Technical paper
+Collaborative space for Konrad, Jelte, Reiko, Catherine and others to write the Technical paper